quantitative

 48

-This study found that counting only some workout sets (direct ones) and giving half credit to others (indirect ones) made the best predictions for muscle growth and strength gains — better than just counting all sets or only the direct ones.
+This study found that counting only the most important sets (direct) and giving half credit to less direct ones (indirect) works better than just counting all sets or only the direct ones — so yes, the method in the claim is the best one found.

 Contradicting (0)